vHalenka/HierarchicalTsetlinMachine/README.md

 including experiment design, while advancing machine learning capabilities to the Deep Learning (DL)/LLM-level and beyond.
 To this end, CAIR will devise a new class of inductive logic programming founded on the Tsetlin Machine paradigm, and then develop a framework for reflective reasoning that leverages the up-scaled pattern recognition capability of Tsetlin Machines.
-The resulting AGI methodology will profoundly change the research landscape and the impact of AI._
+Upon success, the resulting AGI methodology will profoundly change the research landscape and the impact of AI._

 <p align="center">
   <img width="90%" src="https://github.com/cair/HierarchicalTsetlinMachine/blob/main/figures/Six_Research_Challenges.png">